stilyanov/Java-Advanced/README.md

-This is a repository with exercises from SoftUni Java Advanced course
+This is a repository with exercises from SoftUni Java Advanced - May 2023 course.